influxdata/docs-v2/content/flux/v0.x/data-types/_index.md

 part of a [builtin statement](/flux/v0.x/spec/system-built-ins/).
 Types are inferred from how a value is used.

 Flux is a **statically typed**.
-Variable types are inferred at compile time.
+Variable types are inferred at compile time based on how variables are used.
-Static typing associates a type with a variable, not a variable's value.

 Flux types are organized into the following: